CenturyLinkCloud/PublicKB/Release Notes/2015-11-03-cloud-platform-release-notes.md

   ![Runner Logo](../images/2015-11-03_runner-diagram-web-releasenotes.jpg)

   * __Runner Job Service.__ The Job Service is the primary component of the Runner product.
 Users can create, modify, and execute jobs at anytime.
-The Job Service accepts a payload the references a playbook to be used, whether that is using a public GitHub repository or private (GitHub credentials required), as well as other information like login or bearer token, environments, etc.
+The Job Service accepts a payload that references a playbook to be used, whether that is using a public GitHub repository or private (GitHub credentials required), as well as other information like login or bearer token, environments, etc.

   * __Runner SSH Service.__ The SSH Service allows for Key Pair management within CenturyLink Cloud.
-Users can create, retrieve, deploy, and import Key Pairs, as well a remove or "undeploy."
+Users can create, retrieve, deploy, and import Key Pairs, as well as remove or "undeploy."
 The SSH Service is a valuable standalone service as well, as is not directly tied to the Job Service (but is only accessible via Runner end points).

   * __Runner VPN Service.__ The VPN Service allows users to create connection definitions to be used in parallel with jobs.
 The VPN Service allows for the Job Service to access remote hosts and establish connections during job execution.